Fiserv/banking-hub/docs/getting-started/before-you-start.md

 <!-- theme: info -->
 > #### Note for Developers
 >
-> The current user journey enables developers to register for a trail plan that provides access to a range of Standard Bank Platform APIs on Banking Hub.
+> The current user journey enables developers to register for a trial plan that provides access to a range of Standard Bank Platform APIs on Banking Hub.

 Before you start integration, it is important to register on the Fiserv Developer Studio to test the Banking Hub APIs in the Sandbox environment.
 You may choose to test APIs using the <a href="?path=docs/getting-started/make-your-first-api-call.md#using-third-party-api-testing-tools" >Third-party API Testing Tools</a> of your choice.
 However, registration is not required to learn about our APIs and reference documentation.

 ## Register on Fiserv Developer Studio
-This section describes a process to create an account and workspace on Fiserv Developer Studio to obtain credentials for sandbox testing.
+This section describes the process to create an account and workspace on Fiserv Developer Studio to obtain credentials for sandbox testing.

 ### Creating an Account